usarscotus/legal-directory/frcp/rule_4.md

 (i) delivering a copy of the summons and of the complaint to the individual personally; or

-(ii) using any form of mail that the clerk addresses and sends to the individual and that requires a signed receipt; or
+&nbsp;&nbsp;(ii) using any form of mail that the clerk addresses and sends to the individual and that requires a signed receipt; or

 &nbsp;&nbsp;(3) by other means not prohibited by international agreement, as the court orders.